 Dr. Cixin WangDr.
 Cixin Wang is an assistant professor of School Psychology in the College of Education at the University of Maryland, College Park (Department of Counseling, Higher Education, and Special Education).
 She received her Ph.D. in School Psychology from the University of Nebraska-Lincoln in 2011.
 She then completed a two-year postdoctoral fellowship at Kennedy Krieger Institute/Johns Hopkins University in 2013.
 Her research interests focus on bullying prevention and mental health promotion among children and adolescents.
 Her research seeks to: (1) better understand different factors contributing to bullying/ victimization and mental health difficulties, including individual, family, school, and cultural factors; (2) develop effective prevention and intervention techniques to decrease bullying at school; and (3) develop school-wide prevention models to promote mental health among students, especially among culturally and linguistically diverse (CLD) students.

-Arianna Lashley Scott, M.A.Arianna Lashley Scott is a post-intern doctoral candidate in the school psychology program at UMD.
+Arianna Lashley Scott, M.A.Arianna Lashley Scott is a post-intern and graduate of the school psychology program at UMD.
 Her research interests include bystander behaviors, bullying prevention, and socioemotional skills.
 Arianna completed her APA doctoral internship through Loudoun County Public Schools during the 2017-2018 school year and currently works as a school psychologist in Loudoun County Public Schools.
 She received her Bachelor's degree in 2012 from Andrews University and her Master's from the University of Maryland in 2016.
 Outside of graduate school, Arianna likes to attend plays and musicals, visit museums and historical reenactments around the area, and spend time with her husband and two cats.

-Julia BarlisJulia Barlis is a fourth-year doctoral student in the School Psychology program who received her B.S. in Psychology and Education from Davidson College.
+Julia BarlisJulia Barlis is a post-intern and graduate of the School Psychology doctoral program at UMD.
+Julia received her B.S. in Psychology and Education from Davidson College.
 Her research interests focus on ways to promote mental health literacy and increase access to mental health services among racially and ethnically diverse youth.

-Jocelyn Yao is a first-year student in the school psychology program at UMD.
+Jocelyn Yao is a third-year student in the school psychology program at UMD.
 She earned her B.S. in Psychology from the University of Maryland, College Park.
 Her research interests include bullying prevention among children and adolescents and school climate.